 Trail Info

-4.7 miles one way from the road split
+- Distance: 4.7 miles one way from the road split (0.75 miles from official TH)

 The last turn off from Pine Canyon Road, with a trailhead sign.
 From here the “official trailhead” is 5 miles.
 I was only able to drive another 100 yards before there were large downed trees so I parked there.